bugsbugsbux/notes-on-nix/notes-on-nix.md

   evaluation makes the nix language exceptionally suitable for implementing fixpoints!

-## How to print a value?

-A value can be printed with the function `builtins.trace`, which takes two arguments, one to print and a second one to return.
-Make sure this part of the code evaluates (nix is lazy!), otherwise nothing happens...

-The *repl* provides the command `:print` to *recursively* evaluate and output the value of an expression.
-As all repl commands it cannot be used *within* an expression: It would throw a
-`syntax error, unexpected ':'`.

 # Overview

 The idea behind nix is to *declaratively* manage the state of the